flowroute/jsonrpc-ns/README.md

-JsonRpc-Netstrings
+jsonrpc-ns
 ========

 Description
 -----------

-JsonRpc-Netstrings is a Lightweight json-rpc library for building TCP (Netstring) clients.
+jsonrpc-ns is a Lightweight JSON-RPC library for building TCP (Netstring) clients.

 Installation
 ------------

 Prerequisites:

- * Python (Tested on 2.6)
+ * Python (Tested on 2.7)

 Usage
 -----